aryanbaranwal001/aptos_distribution_markets/README.md

 ## 🌟 Overview

 Infi Markets is a cutting-edge decentralized prediction market platform that enables trading on **continuous probability distributions** rather than traditional binary outcomes.
-Built on the Aptos blockchain using Move smart contracts, it implements the groundbreaking research from [Paradigm's Distribution Markets paper](https://www.paradigm.xyz/2024/12/distribution-markets).
+Built on the Aptos blockchain using Move smart contracts, it implements the concept of distribution markets based on research from [Paradigm's Distribution Markets paper](https://www.paradigm.xyz/2024/12/distribution-markets).

 ### 🎯 Key Innovation